History of Martina Navratilova in Timeline

 1975: Runner-Up at Major Tournaments and Defection

 In 1975, Martina Navratilova was the runner-up at the Australian Open and the French Open.
-She defected from communist Czechoslovakia after the US Open.
+She also defected from communist Czechoslovakia to the United States, seeking political asylum.

 1975: Asylum in the United States

-In 1975, at the age of 18, Martina Navratilova asked the United States for political asylum from Czechoslovakia and was granted temporary residence.
+In 1975, at the age of 18, Martina Navratilova, originally from Czechoslovakia, sought political asylum in the United States and was granted temporary residence.

 1976: Wimbledon Women's Doubles Title

-In 1976, Martina Navratilova teamed with Chris Evert to win the Wimbledon women's doubles title.
+In 1976, Martina Navratilova and Chris Evert won the Wimbledon women's doubles title, defeating Billie Jean King and Bette Stove.

 1977: Ranked in World's Top 3

-In 1978, Martina Navratilova won her first major singles title at Wimbledon, defeating Chris Evert in three sets.
-She also captured the world No. 1 ranking for the first time.
+In 1978, Martina Navratilova won her first major singles title at Wimbledon, defeating Chris Evert in three sets and becoming the world No. 1 on the WTA computer.

 In January 1979, Chris Evert took back the world No. 1 ranking from Martina Navratilova.